ipodao/alldoc/Lua/ProgrammingInLua/pinlua.md

 	foo({x=1})
 ```

-As it is, Lua points its finger to your function—after all, it was foo that called error—and not to the real culprit, the caller.
-To correct this problem, you inform error that the error you are reporting occurred on level 2 in the calling hierarchy (level 1 is your own function):
+As it is, Lua points its finger to your function—after all, it was `foo` that called error—and not to the real culprit, the caller.
+To correct this problem, you inform error that the error you are reporting occurred on level 2 in the calling hierarchy (level 1是你自己的函数):

 ```lua
     function foo (str)